afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

-# Nashville Housing - Data Cleaning and Transformation in SQL Server
+# Nashville Housing: Data Cleaning and Transformation in SQL Server

 This project demonstrates my skills in data cleaning and transformation using SQL Server.
 The goal was to prepare a raw dataset for analysis by performing various cleaning and transformation tasks.